kinnara-digital-studio/kecak-workflow/docs/PluginsList_RoleManagement.md

 **Object Type**

-* Field : paired on the permission
+* Field: paired on the permission
-* Menu/Section : paired on the load binder
+* Menu/Section: paired on the load binder
-* Action : Trigger process/ execute button in datalist action button (For Write)
+* Action: Trigger process/ execute button in data list action button (For Write)

-The image above is the image of the fill field for the authorization object, which is fill Object ID, Object Type (Field or Menu/Section), and Object Name.
+The image above is the image of the fill field for the authorization object, which is filled Object ID, Object Type (Field or Menu/Section), and Object Name.

 The difference between Object Type Field and Menu / Section is, in Object Type Field must input Object Name, while in Object Type Menu / Section does not have to input Object Name.